Funded by the UF Center for the Humanities and the Public Sphere

-- Dr. Rae Yan (English) “Redefining Anatomy in the Victorian Age”
+- Dr. Rae Yan (English), Rothman Faculty Fellow: “Redefining Anatomy in the Victorian Age”

 Dr. Rae Yan’s talk traces the reshaping of anatomy as subject during the Victorian age.
 She recovers a history of collaboration between scientific and literary writers fueled by an attempt to negotiate what “anatomizing” should be following a major biomedical ethics scandal—the Burking Affair of 1828—where two men committed murder to profit from selling human remains to anatomical schools.
 Analyzing a series of correspondences between scientific and literary Victorian writers, Yan argues that these writers were attempting to redefine anatomy as an epistemological practice capable of ethical ends.

 - Meagan Frenzer (History), Rothman Doctoral Fellow: “Undercover & Out of Step: Monitoring and Reforming Chicago’s Dance Halls, 1920-1930”